rexcoleman/RexColeman_Cybersecurity_MachineLearning_Portfolio/README.md

 - **Description**: This project showcases the application of U-Net, a powerful convolutional neural network architecture, in cybersecurity through precision image segmentation.
 U-Net's ability to accurately segment images has significant implications for enhancing security measures such as intrusion detection, anomaly detection in network traffic, facial recognition for access control, and digital forensics.
 - **Tools and Techniques**: The project employs U-Net architecture for precise image segmentation tasks, demonstrating its capabilities using the CARLA self-driving car dataset.
 - **Impact**: This project highlights U-Net's potential to improve security measures by accurately segmenting and analyzing images, thus enhancing various cybersecurity applications.
 - **Results**: The project successfully demonstrated U-Net's effectiveness in semantic image segmentation, illustrating its application to cybersecurity contexts.
+[Read More...](https://github.com/rexcoleman/U-Net-in-Cybersecurity-Precision-Image-Segmentation-for-Enhanced-Security-Measures)

 Releated Malware Families                             | Unreleated Malware Families :---------------------------------------------------: | :---------------------------------------------------: